All Los Angeles Lakers events

-Secondary market tickets will also be available, and TicketIQ will have Fee-Free NBA tickets with a Refund Guarantee, which states that in the event an event is canceled or deemed unfit for fans to attend, TicketIQ will refund ticket buyers in as soon as 15 days.
+On the secondary market, TicketIQ has Fee-Free NBA tickets with a Refund Guarantee, which states that in the event an event is canceled or deemed unfit for fans to attend, TicketIQ will refund ticket buyers in as soon as 15 days.
 That means that you can buy from TicketIQ worry-free.

 |Oklahoma City Thunder||No||--|

 |Philadelphia 76ers||Yes||3,100 (15%)|